Our Writing Curriculum- Our Pathway to Writing

 Communication, Language and Literacy

+At our Federation our pupils enjoy writing.
+Writing is a fundamental part of our curriculum.
 Writing is a powerful means of communication which builds on the spoken word.
 This vital skill is necessary to allow pupils to function, engage and contribute within our society.
-As a Federation we have developed a bespoke mastery writing process built around text led units of work which develop vocabulary, reading and writing skills through a mastery approach.
+We have developed a bespoke mastery writing process built around text led units of work which develop vocabulary, reading and writing skills through a mastery approach.
+We have designed a writing process that is bespoke, forensic and research based.
+This process is sequential and builds up to a writing outcome.

 - transcription (spelling and handwriting)